 What if an employee works partly from home and partly outside of home?

-Determinations EE001 and EE002 can be applied in full to an employee who works partly from home and partly outside of their home, provided the home-based activity is more than minor.
+Determinations EE004 can be applied in full to an employee who works partly from home and partly outside of their home, provided the home-based activity is more than minor.

 I have supplied my employee with business tools such as a laptop to use at home and they are permitted incidental private use.
 Is that subject to FBT?

-Generally no. If the tools are supplied mainly for business use and the cost of the business tool to the employer (including the amount of any deduction for the cost of the business tool that the employer may make under section 20(3) of the Goods and Services Tax Act 1985) is no more than $5,000 including GST then the provision of that tool will not be subject to FBT.
+Generally, no. If the tools are supplied mainly for business use and the cost of the business tool to the employer is no more than $5,000 including GST then the provision of that tool will not be subject to FBT.

 My employee purchased home office equipment and I reimbursed them on the condition that the equipment would belong to the business.
 What are the tax implications of this?